Being cursed for hanging

 Christ.
 The curse, the burden of having to adopt Mosaic law has been removed!

-IT has been replaced by faithfully embracing Christ and living according to his
+It has been replaced by faithfully embracing Christ and living according to his

 teachings.